turingschool/curriculum/tutorials/models/transactions.markdown

 * `self.transaction do`
 * `self.class.transaction do`

 The choice would make absolutely no difference in the execution.
-I prefer to use the class method as I did in the example, `Account.transaction`.

 Rails will open a transaction in the database engine, then start executing the block.
 There are three possibilities: